munificent/game-programming-patterns/book/data-locality.markdown

     | a | b | c |
     +---+---+---+

-Note, these aren't *pointers* to A, B, and C. This is the actual data for them, in place, all lined up next to each other.
-As soon as the CPU reads in A, it will start to get B and C too (depending on how big they and how big a cache line is).
+Note, these aren't *pointers* to A, B, and C. This is the actual data for them, in place, lined up next to each other.
+As soon as the CPU reads in A, it will start to get B and C too (depending on how big they are and how big a cache line is).
 When you start working on them next, they'll already be cached.
 Your chip is happy and you're happy.

 ## The Pattern